 - How is yoga therapy different from taking a yoga class at my gym or studio?

 Yoga classes are for a group, whereas yoga therapy is more individualized.
 It adapts the practice of yoga to address specific conditions in a therapeutic manner.
 Yoga therapy is offered in a one-on-one setting so that the therapist can create individually-tailored practices for at-home practice.
 This generally involves postures, breathing exercises, and relaxation techniques.
 Often, yoga therapy is especially beneficial for those unable to participate in a regular group class or have specific concerns (e.g. back pain, hypertension, asthma, etc.) Yoga therapy is designed to help individuals progress towards their personal visions of heightened health and well-being.

 Most insurance plans are accepted for Chiropractic, Integrative Occupational Therapy (physician referral required), Integrative Medicine Consultation, and the Osteopathic Sports Rehabilitation Clinic.
 The UH medical plan is accepted for acupuncture for certain approved conditions.
 Other services are self-pay, for which cash, check, credit card, and HSA/FSA are accepted.

 - How can I learn more about integrative medicine at UH?

-You can learn more about UH Connor Integrative Network through this website.
+You can learn more about UH Connor Whole Health through this website.
 Here, we also provide links to detailed information on our services, practitioners, and other topics in integrative medicine.
 If you have specific questions, please feel free to call us at 216-285-4070.